Manifaust/k8s-custom-resources-learning-aid/05_basic_controller.md

 ## A CRD that References Another CRD
 Use `kubebuilder create` to create another controller and CRD, call it WeatherWarning.
 This resource will read the status of a specific WeatherCheck resource, and if the temperature is colder than a configured value, then it'll log a warning.
 Using a new CRD/controller to act on information from another resource is a common pattern for providing additional services while maintaining loose coupling between components.

-Here is a example of a resource yaml for that CRD might look like.
+Here is an example of what a resource yaml for that CRD might look like.

 ```yaml
 apiVersion: weather-app.example.com/v1alpha1